Gqlify/docs.gqlify.com/docs/quick-start.md

 You can see all the fields and relations you defined.

-Then, open `http://localhost:4000` to see your graphQL playground.
+Then, open `http://localhost:4000` to see your GraphQL playground.

 ![playground](assets/screenshot/playground.png)

-GQLify will auto-generate all graphQL apis you need.
+GQLify will auto-generate all GraphQL apis you need.
 You don't need to write any other code.

 ## Demo
 <iframe src="https://codesandbox.io/embed/p7wqo43zpx?module=%2Fdatamodel.graphql" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>